DeeMcCart/CI_PP5_Jeweller/README_Features.md

 This meets user requirements FTU_01-05; FTU_15,16 Maintain Shopping basket; SO_04,05,15 (extend the walkthorough shopping basket models to include personalisation)

-F14 CREATE ORDER FROM SHOPPING BASKET, including choosing delivery method
+### F14 CREATE ORDER FROM SHOPPING BASKET
+Including choosing delivery method

-F15 STRIPE PAYMENTS (WITH RESILIIENCE)
+### F15 STRIPE PAYMENTS
+Including  (WITH RESILIIENCE)

-### F16 - ORDER LIFECYCLE TRACKING, including ANPOST Tracking
+### F16 ORDER LIFECYCLE
+TRACKING, including ANPOST Tracking

 One of the concerns that the Jeweller shop owners had about committing to a website was the ability to know what orders have been raised, and to track whether the order has been packed, shipped or received.
 To alleviate some of the concerns about order tracking, a customised tracking portal was created, where the Sysadmin can progress an order through its various stages.
 When the first version of order-level tracking was demonstrated to the Jeweller organisation, they pointed out that they need to see which wtems are on each order.
 Therefore the display has been extended to show order details per order.